jmtilli/camftpd/README.md

 ./install.sh
 ```

-This installs stirmake to `/usr/local`.
+This installs camftpd to `/usr/local`.

 Then run camftpdpwenc, type your password and get its hash.